GED Math Study Guide: Algebra

 Therefore, you can buy 5 tickets.

-Chapter 3: Inequalities
+Inequalities

 Creating Inequalities

-Symbols involved in inequalities are > (Greater than), < (Less than), ≥ (Greater than or equal to), and ≤ (Less than or equal to).
+Symbols involved in inequalities are > (greater than), < (less than), ≥ (greater than or equal to), and ≤ (less than or equal to).

 Example: